VSU-Web-Services/sitemap-visual/README.md

 Results display with an open graph image and metadata along with the URL and link of each page found.

 ![result](screenshots/sitemap-visual-result.JPG)

+---

+### Installation

+To have a local install of the working project you would need to have the following:

+- xampp
+- Sublime text editor
+- Download of local files through GitHub desktop app

+---

+## Overview

+The sitemap-visual app was developed in order to audit webpage metadata for SEO analysis.
+A secondary function allows users to search the VSU website more effectively than the current search.

+---

+### Visual Sitemap Technical Functions